 New Zealand backhaul providers include Kordia, Voyager, Vibe and other smaller players.

 Last year Chorus has announced plans for a new backhaul service connecting points of interconnect for the Ultrafast Broadband network.
 In effect, the new Chorus service will connect ISPs operating in regional areas to the main hubs when they don’t have their own circuits.

 Existing industry players criticise these moves saying the new service will undermine their backhaul investment.
-They argue that they had previously been encouraged to invest in backhaul by Crown Fibre Holdings, the government agency overseeing the roll out of the UFB network.
+They argue Crown Fibre Holdings encouraged them to invest in backhaul.
+Crown Fibre Holdings is the government agency overseeing the UFB network roll out.

 Now they see Chorus muscling in on the business.
-The implication is that they would never had made those backhaul investments if they knew Chorus would be able to enter the market.
+The implication is that they would never have invested in backhaul if they knew Chorus would enter the market.

 There is little question Chorus’ entry will change the nature of the market.
 While a big new player is most likely to increase competition in the short-term, there are long-term implications.